Chaga (Inonotus Obliquus) is a parasitic fungus that mainly grows on birch trees.

 We recommend using the plugs as quickly as possible after delivery.

-Protective vax is included with all Chaga dowels.
+Protective wax is included with all Chaga dowels.

-The best time of the year to inoculate Chaga is between May-October.
+The best time of the year to inoculate Chaga in the Nordic countries is between May-October.

 If you want the dowels to be delivered at a specific time.
 Please notify us about it in the order message.